ece362-purdue/proton-labs/lab6-spi/README.md

 So if we happen to have two 8-bit shift registers, we could use 11 of those bits to act as the "pins" that we're now replacing.

 Now, let's go ahead and wire up the two 74HC595 shift registers in your kit.
-Disconnect the wires between your Proton board and the 7-segment displays, and the USB-C cable to your debugger (as you need to route wires underneath it) and follow this schematic to wire up your shift registers:
+Disconnect the wires between your Proton board and the 7-segment displays, and the USB-C cable to your debugger (as you need to route wires underneath it).  **Place the shift registers so that the side of pins 1-8 face the seven-segment display (the pin 1 dot is on the right side of the chip facing you), which is *opposite* to what you used to do with other 74-series chips.**  This is to make the wiring easier.
+Then, follow this schematic to wire up your shift registers:

 ![alt text](images/7seg-schem.png)